DavidMarom/rele.ai-challenge-david-marom/README.md

   - ```/ungroup```

 ### Test routes using postman
-Use the postman export attached: `rele.postman_collection.json`
+Use the postman export attached: `rele.postman_collection.json` (file is in the repo)

 Or create your own:
 Send a GET request to http://localhost:8081/group (or ungroup) \
-Put the YAML you wich to group / ungroup in the request body
+Put the YAML you wish to group / ungroup in the request body

 ### Config file for the group route